FluidNumerics/pyself/docs/GettingStarted/QuickStart.md

 pip install pyself==0.0.0
 ```

+If you'd like to install a non-tagged version, from the `main` branch for example, see [Installation](./Installation.md).

 ## Read in SELF data from a file
 Suppose that you have run a simulation with SELF using the `Model2D` class or one of its children (e.g. `LinearShallowWater2D`).
 The simulation has generated a set of `solution.*.h5` files.
 In the scenario described here, we're interested in loading in the contents of a file called `solution.example.h5` in the current working directory.